yuuushio/FontUtility/README.md

 Essentially a pipeline to refine a garbage [cURL'd] font file.
 Better than loading each font separately in FontForge and changing the name in the table.

+## Troubleshooting

+- Download using `curl`, but remove the `if-modified-since` header/line.

+- If `curl` isn't working, use `wget`---the following headers/options need to be present otherwise you'll get an invalid file:
+    - `--user-agent`
+    - `--referer`

 Issues/TODO:

 - There's a separate table entry for the name displayed on Mac...